switchboard-xyz/switchboard-documentation/docs/oracle/grafana.md

 To simplify the deployment, set the `$GRAFANA_HOSTNAME` to `$LOADBALANCER_IP`.

-Optionally, you can configure your own domain to point to the `$LOADBALANCER_IP` that we configured.
+Optionally, you can configure your own domain to point to the `$LOADBALANCER_IP` that you configured.

 - Go to your domain management solution
 - Create a DNS A record with `$LOADBALANCER_IP`